ta10101/BroNode/holos/README.md

 2. Use the buildroot `menuconfig` target to make the desired changes using `make -C tmp/buildroot-2025.08 O=../br-build menuconfig`.
 3. Replace the holos configuration file with the buildroot-generated configuration file using `cp tmp/br-build/.config holos-buildroot-2025.08.config`
 4. Build the changes using `make iso`

+## Known Issues

+1. The Makefile dependencies could use some fixing.
+After a full and complete build, re-running `make iso`, or even `make run` will still see certain targets re-run.
+Probably a case of touching a few files here and there.
+2. The Makefile has some copy/pasted boilerplate code for copying files that could probably be replaced with some GNU Makefile magic I'm too lazy to look up.